Fusarium graminearum is no longer a part of the Pest and Nuisance Control Regulation.

-Losses in Canada have ranged from $50 million to $300 million annually since the early 1990s.
-Direct and secondary economic losses due to FHB for all crops in the Northern Great Plains and central USA were estimated to be $2.7 billion from 1998 to 2000 alone
+Losses in Canada due to FHB have ranged from $50 million to $300 million annually since the early 1990s.
+Direct and secondary economic losses due to FHB for all crops in the Northern Great Plains and central USA were estimated to be $2.7 billion from 1998 to 2000 alone.

-In 1999, F. graminearum, the most aggressive of the Fusarium species causing FHB, was added as a declared pest to Alberta's Agricultural Pest Act.
 In late 2002, after an extensive public consultation process, Alberta Agriculture and Rural Development released the first comprehensive Alberta Fusarium graminearum Management Plan.
+The objective of this plan is to limit the introduction, escalation, spread and economic impact of F. Graminearum in Alberta.

 - Under the Alberta Agricultural Pests Act, the owner or occupant of land has the responsibility of taking measures to prevent the establishment of a pest on any land or property and to control or destroy all pests on the land or property.